TheSpaceDevs/.github/profile/README.md

 ### Latest News ⌛
 - <a href="https://www.nasaspaceflight.com/2023/02/white-dwarf-mass-measurement/" >🔗</a> **[NASASpaceflight]** Using Hubble, researchers measure the mass of a single white dwarf for the first time
 - <a href="http://www.nasa.gov/press-release/nasa-invites-media-to-spacex-s-27th-resupply-launch-to-space-station" >🔗</a> **[NASA]** NASA Invites Media to SpaceX’s 27th Resupply Launch to Space Station
-- <a href="https://arstechnica.com/science/2023/02/major-earthquake-devastates-areas-of-southern-turkey-and-northern-syria/" >🔗</a> **[Arstechnica]** Major earthquake devastates areas of Southern Turkey and Northern Syria
+- <a href="https://arstechnica.com/science/2023/02/major-earthquake-devastates-areas-of-southern-turkey-and-northern-syria/" >🔗</a> **[Arstechnica]** Major earthquake devastates areas of southern Turkey and northern Syria
 - <a href="https://www.nasaspaceflight.com/2023/02/amazonas-nexus/" >🔗</a> **[NASASpaceflight]** SpaceX launch with Hispasat’s Amazonas Nexus set for Monday
 - <a href="https://spaceflightnow.com/2023/02/04/spanish-owned-communications-satellite-ready-for-weekend-launch/" >🔗</a> **[Spaceflight Now]** Spanish-owned communications satellite ready for launch from Cape Canaveral